 What Does Steroid Addiction Treatment look like at The Phoenix?

-The Phoenix Recovery and Counseling Centers would like to help anyone who is struggling with steroid addiction.
+The Phoenix Recovery Center would like to help anyone who is struggling with steroid addiction.
 Our experts ensure that our steroid addiction treatment options are carefully tailored to each individual’s needs to bring about the greatest chance for success.
-The following treatment programs are available and can be customized to help those experiencing steroid addiction: Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).
-Where Residential Treatment is necessary, The Phoenix connects patients with a residential treatment facility partner.
+The following treatment programs are available and can be customized to help those experiencing steroid addiction: Inpatient Residential Treatment, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).

 Phoenix Recovery Experience